An interesting comment on http://assistantvillageidiot.blogspot.com/ by someone going by the moniker "Woody". This caught my attention:

 An English-speaking, highly-skilled immigrant with a clear criminal record may want to become a permanent resident of the United States.
 Just the same, if his beliefs are hostile to our social systems and our laws – if he would overturn them if he could - it makes little sense to admit him, or others with the same beliefs.

-political ideology.
+Which brings us to the problem of Islam.
+Islam is not just a religion, it is a political ideology.
 As Muslim immigration and birth rates increase their numbers, they are more likely to insist on enforcing their laws amongst themselves.
 Over time, their numbers could turn into majorities in certain neighborhoods, then cities.
 With increasing political power, there is an increased likelihood of Islamic law, or Islam-inspired law being enforced upon everyone.

 If Islam is a threat to the United States and Western world, the threat comes not from terrorist attacks, because terrorism is not a means of conquest.
 Indeed, terrorism on U.S. soil is strategic folly, because it would probably create a backlash against Muslims already here and cause a crackdown on further Muslim immigration.
 It is more likely that if Islam prevails, it will through demographics, through population growth – first in Europe, then in North America.